adiba-fatima/Codeforce/README.md

 # Codeforce-
-This is a repo on the solution of the problems i have solved in Codeforce. \n Target:700-800 problems by December
+This is a repo on the solution of the problems i have solved in Codeforce.
+Target:700-800 problems by December